How do I create a custom transaction template?

 You can extend the data model of generated transactions by populating the transactionPropertyMap object on a custom transaction template.

-• Add a Transaction property with a static value, perhaps to specify an additional sub-holding key (SHK).
+• Static values.
+You might to use this to specify additional sub-holding keys (SHK).
 Note that generated transactions automatically inherit the SHKs of the holding they are updating.

 Consider the following example: